jiwangyihao/HSResume/content/resume/en.md

   languages: emerald
   github: sky
 summary: |
   Probationary Member of the CPC, Software Engineering undergraduate at Harbin Institute of Technology (Class of 2023), open-source developer.
-Personal open-source projects have accumulated **nearly 1k stars** on GitHub.
+Personal open-source projects have accumulated **1k+ stars** on GitHub.

   Awarded **National 2nd Prize** in the OS Design track of the 5th Computer System Development Capability Competition (**CSCC**), **National 1st Prizes** in the 6th and 7th Global Campus AI Algorithm Elite Competitions, **National 1st Prize** in the 7th University Student Competition Five Minute Research Presentation (**5MRP**), and **National 2nd Prize** in the 18th iCAN Innovation Contest Innovation Competition, totaling **eight national awards**.